tensorflow/docs/site/en/api_docs/python/tf/GradientTape.md

 #### Returns:

-a list or nested structure of Tensors (or IndexedSlices, or None), one for each element in `sources`.
+A list or nested structure of Tensors (or None), one for each element in `sources`.
 Returned structure is the same as the structure of `sources`.
+Note if any gradient is sparse (IndexedSlices), jacobian function currently makes it dense and returns a Tensor instead.
+This may change in the future.